Polars (software)

 Polars is an open-source software library for data manipulation.
 Polars is built with an OLAP query engine implemented in Rust using Apache Arrow Columnar Format as the memory model.
 Although built using Rust, there are Python, Node.js, R, and SQL API interfaces to use Polars.

 As of September 2025, Polars has over 24 million monthly downloads and over 250 million downloads in total.

 History

-The first code to be committed was made on June 23, 2020.
-Polars started as a "pet project" by Ritchie Vink, who was motivated to by the limitations of the software tool pandas that is used to organize and work with data.
+The initial code commit was on June 23, 2020.
+Polars started as a "pet project" by Ritchie Vink, who was motivated by the limitations of the software tool pandas that is used to organize and work with data.
 Vink aimed to address those limitations with a data processing library written in the Rust programming language.

 Ritchie Vink and Chiel Peters co-founded a company of the same name to develop Polars, after working together at the company Xomnia for five years.
 In 2023, Vink and Peters successfully closed a seed round of approximately $4 million, which was led by Bain Capital Ventures.